The Best Coffee Shops in Cape Town Near You

 We love Jason Bakery for a whole lot of things, but coffee is right up there with our favourites.
 They serve up Salvador coffee, which is a Nicaraguan single estate certified organic coffee and it’s delish, but then again, so is everything on the menu.

-Good to know: Make sure you get a doughssant with your coffee on Saturdays.
+Good to know: They’ve just opened their new Tiny Empire Hatch on Buitenkant street.
+Also, make sure you get a doughssant with your coffee on Saturdays.

 Hours: Mon-Fri: 06h30-16h00 Sat: 07h30-16h00 Sun: 07h30-15h00